How To Change Your Self-concept & Become Your True Self

 Our self-concept is how we identify ourselves—our prior self-knowledge and everything we associate with ourselves.
 The problem is that this self-perception often doesn't align with our goals, leading us to strive for them through sheer effort.
 We are not true to ourselves; we are not true to our being.
 We try to force the achievement of our goals, and this causes suffering.

 Our being, our inner self, needs to be aligned with our goals.
 We need to feel a sense of oneness when pursuing our purpose.
-It is an expansion towards oneness.
+It is an expansion of your being towards oneness.
 Nothing outside of yourself is affected.

 We don't need to strive for a false, idealized identity pictured in the distant future.
 We need to release limiting patterns associated with this false identity until we arrive at the truth—our true self.